 She is the Program Coordinator of the Emerging Writers’ Festival, an Online Editor for the Lifted Brow and the Deputy Editor of Liminal Magazine.
 She studied Comparative Literature at Monash University, researching postcolonial and diasporic Vietnamese literature.
 She is a recipient of Signal's 2017 Young Creatives Lab (with Liminal Magazine) and the Australia Council’s 2018 Future Leaders Program.

-Magan Magan is a writer and poet undertaking creative writing at Victoria University.
-He has read his work at the National Gallery of Victoria, the National Young Writers Festival, the Emerging Writers Festival, and La Mamma Poetica.
-His work has been published in Hyde magazine, literary arts journal Offset, Cordite Poetry Review and anthologies Shots From the Chamber and Hunter Anthology of Contemporary Australian Feminist Poetry.
-Magan is currently co-curating forthcoming anthology Growing up African in Australia, to be released in 2019 with Black Inc.
+Magan Magan has read his work at the National Gallery of Victoria, the National Young Writers Festival, the Emerging Writers Festival and Melbourne Poets Union.
+His work has been published in Hyde magazine, Melbourne Writers festival, literary arts journal Offset, Cordite Poetry Review and anthologies Shots from the Chamber and Hunter Anthology of Contemporary Australian Feminist Poetry.